There’s some mighty things to do in Buncrana in Donegal.

-There are few corners of Ireland as finely situated for a weekend of adventure as the mighty little town of Buncrana.
+In fact, there are few corners of Ireland as finely situated for a weekend of adventure as this scenic little town.

-Sitting on the lapping shores of Lough Swilly on the Inishowen Peninsula and gazing off towards the hazy hills of the Fanad Peninsula, Buncrana is a lovely little coastal town only a few miles from Derry.
+Sitting on the lapping shores of Lough Swilly on the Inishowen Peninsula and gazing off towards the hazy hills of the Fanad Peninsula, Buncrana is an excellent spot for a weekend escape.

 In the guide below, you’ll discover a heap of things to do in Buncrana and plenty more places to visit nearby!